 Now there is an alternative treatment for these individuals that are suffering from PTSD, called Float Therapy.
 Float Therapy, as the name hints at, promotes relaxation through a feeling of weightlessness, achieved simply by mixing water and Epsom salt.

-More and more PTSD suffers are believing in the power of float therapy.
+More and more PTSD sufferers are believing in the power of float therapy.
 Floating tamps down anxiety in the brain in a way that rivals some prescription drugs and meditation.
 Commonly prescribed, Ativan, shuts down the amygdala.
 Post-float brain wave studies show that the amygdala shuts down post-float as efficiently as Ativan,

 More commonly known as sensory deprivation, float therapy consists of clients entering a float room filled with 200 gallons of water, and 1,200 pounds of Epsom salt, allowing the body to float on top of the water without any effort.
 Floaters then have the ability to turn off lights, and sounds, providing them a nearly 100 percent stimuli-free environment.